jpadams/puppet_vim_env/README.md

 For convenience or a quick test, there is a default config class in init.pp.
 So if you classify your machine with `puppet_vim_env` you'll get that default.

-Alternatively, `puppet module install jpadams-puppet_vim_env` to an agent machine and `puppet apply -e 'puppet_vim_env` with the modulepath set if necessary.
+Alternatively, `puppet module install jpadams-puppet_vim_env` to an agent machine and `puppet apply -e 'include puppet_vim_env'` with the modulepath set if necessary.